nzakas/understandinges6/manuscript/04-Symbols.md

 ### @@toStringTag

-Once of the most interesting problems in JavaScript has been the availability of multiple global execution environments.
+One of the most interesting problems in JavaScript has been the availability of multiple global execution environments.
 This occurs in web browsers when a page includes an iframe, as the page and the iframe each have their own execution environments.
 In most cases, this isn't a problem, as data can be passed back and forth between the environments with little cause for concern.
 The problem arises when trying to identify what type of an object you're dealing with.

 The canonical example of this is passing an array from the iframe into the containing page or vice-versa.
 Now in a different execution environment, `instanceof Array` returns `false` because the array was created with a constructor from a different environment.